Eucalyptus polybractea

 It is typically a multi-trunked tree 5 to 10 m (16 to 32 ft) tall, with the trunks anchored by a large root mass and leaning away from the centre, forming a wide-spreading canopy.
 The bark is grey-brown and peeling off in long, thin strips that accumulate at the tree's base, leaving behind smooth new bark.

-The leaves are typically eucalypt, being sword-shaped, 5 to 8 cm (2 to 3 in) long and dull blue- to grey-green.
+The leaves are typically eucalypt leaves, sword-shaped, 5 to 8 cm (2 to 3 in) long, and dull blue- to grey-green.
 They are alternately arranged along the stems at the ends of the branches and give off a characteristic eucalyptus oil aroma when crushed.

-Fertilised flowers develop into small, woody, goblet-shaped seed capsules containing small oval, grey, brown or black seed.
+Fertilised flowers develop into small, woody, goblet-shaped seed capsules containing small oval, grey, brown or black seeds.

 Inglewood, Victoria, Australia

-Around 7000 to 10,000 kg kilograms of fresh leaves can be harvested per hectare, per year, in commercial operations and with an average oil content of 2%, yields 140 to 200 kgs of oil, the equivalent to 125 to 178 pounds of oil per acre.
+In commercial operations, around 7000 to 10,000 kg of fresh leaves can be harvested per hectare per year.
+With an average oil content of 2%, this yields 140 to 200 kg of oil per hectare, equivalent to 125 to 178 pounds of oil per acre.
 The cineole content ranges from 50 to 80%.

-The flowers yield sufficient nectar for honey production and the pure honey is medium amber in colour, medium density, sweet and with a good flavour.
-Pollen is also yielded in good amounts for brooding honeybees.
+Honey - The flowers yield sufficient nectar for honey production.
+Pure honey is medium amber in colour, medium-density, sweet, and has a good flavour.

 General interest